shichao-an/notes/docs/unp/ch6.md

 We allocate a descriptor set of the `fd_set` datatype, we set and test the bits in the set using these macros, and we can also assign it to another descriptor set across an equals sign (=) in C.

-An array of integers using one bit per descriptor, is just one possible way to implement select.
+An array of integers using one bit per descriptor, is just one possible way to implement `select`.
 Nevertheless, it is common to refer to the individual descriptors within a descriptor set as bits, as in "turn on the bit for the listening descriptor in the read set."

 The following example defines a variable of type `fd_set` and then turn on the bits for descriptors 1, 4, and 5: